kanavfarishta/RPA-2/README.md

 # RPA-2
-Automating the process of Adding Data to a website using python
+Automating the process of Adding Data to a website using python library Selenium.